minuscloud/discordjs-v14-bot-base/README.md

 https://github.com/cloudfps/discordjs-v14-bot-base/blob/main/src/functions/handlers/handleCommands.js

-Then you are good to go you can now start your bot and build your commands
+Then you are good to go, you can now start your bot and build your commands